socrata-platform/data-coordinator/README.md

+# Data Coordinator

 **data-coordinator** is a set of related services, libraries, and scripts that takes SoQL upserts, inserts them to the truth store, watches truth store logs and writes the data to the secondary stores.

 ## Projects

 * coordinator - contains the REST service for the data coordinator, as well as services for secondary watchers, various scripts including backup
 * coordinatorlib
-    - common utilities and data structures for working with truth store and secondaries, at a lower level
+  * common utilities and data structures for working with truth store and secondaries, at a lower level
-    - database migrations are in src/main/resources
+  * database migrations are in src/main/resources
 * coordinatorlib-soql - en/decoders between SoQL and JSON, CSV, and SQL
 * dummy-secondary - a dummy secondary store implementation for testing only
 * secondarylib - trait for Secondary store